Define a new cohort

 behavioral_cohort_add_more.png

-When you add a condition using an Or clause, Amplitude will include users who meet either of those conditions.
-When you add to your cohort definition via + Add, Amplitude treats that as an And clause: A user must meet both conditions to be included in the cohort.
+When you add a condition using an Or clause, Amplitude includes users who meet either of those conditions.
+When you add to your cohort definition with + Add, Amplitude treats that as an And clause: A user must meet both conditions to be included in the cohort.

 When you use + Add to add new components to your cohort, you can specify them for either inclusion or exclusion.
 Do this by selecting did not for events, user properties, and propensities; not part for cohorts; and had not been for new users.